Skip to main content

 Connection

 First, you should check the connections your device has.
 This will determine the next steps and the best way to share your data.
-Make sure that you do not need the port for another application.
+The Serial RS-422/RS-485, Ethernet or CAN.
+The end goal is to transfer AIS data to MarineTrafffic over the Internet.

 Ethernet